Ricette di Sicilia

 📦 Storage

-- • Store cooked mussels in an airtight container in the fridge for up to 1 day.
+- • Store any cooked mussels in an airtight container in the fridge and enjoy within 24 hours to keep their taste and safety intact.

-- • Always ensure mussels are very fresh before cooking for the best flavour and safety.
+- • Always ensure your mussels are fresh and well-cleaned before cooking to guarantee a wholesome, authentic dish.

 🍷 Pairing